 Brené Brown defines shame as “the intensely painful feeling or experience of believing that we are flawed and therefore unworthy of love and belonging.”
 Similarly, Chris Germer describes shame as “the emotion that arises when we believe we are too flawed to be loved and accepted by others.”
 Love and belonging are fundamental human needs, which is why shame feels so devastating.
 Dr. Germer goes on to describe shame as a “sticky” emotion.

-The idea that we are unworthy of love and belonging typically originates in early childhood, as a result of criticism or affection that is contingent on our behavior.
+The idea that we are unworthy of love and belonging typically originates in childhood and adolescence, as a result of criticism or affection that is contingent on our behavior.
 If we are given the message by our parents, teachers, community, culture, or other important people in our lives that we are stupid, lazy, or not good enough, we internalize those messages and they become our inner voice.
 If we are given love and affection only when we do well, our self-worth becomes connected to our behavior.
 This is how feelings of guilt can spiral into shame.
-The truth is that regardless of whether a person is introverted, extroverted, or ambiverted, shame derives from the human connection.
+The truth is that regardless of whether a person is an introvert, extrovert, or ambivert, shame derives from the human connection.
 WE ALL long for safe and secure connections with others.
-Shame is rooted in the disruption of the need for social connection.
+Shame is rooted in the messages of unworthy and unloved that occur in disruptions in connection.
+These messages often leave parts of us with negative core beliefs such as unloveable, unheard, unseen, and unworthy.

 Shame vs. Guilt